UtaUtaUtau/straycat-rs/flag_docs.md

 | `gw` | Adds a faked growl to the render.
 100 is similar to [death growl](https://en.wikipedia.org/wiki/Death_growl). | percentage | 0 | [0, 100] | [0, 100] |
 | `S`  | Mixes a render where the aperiodicity is maxed out.
 This produces an almost growl-like whispery tone which can complement the growl flag. | percentage | 0 | [0, 100] | [0, 100] |

-[^a]: OpenUtau has gender/GEN set as an expression for this flag with range [-100, 100].
+[^1]: OpenUtau has gender/GEN set as an expression for this flag with range [-100, 100].

-[^b]: OpenUtau has breath/BRE set as an expression for this flag with 0 for the default.
+[^2]: OpenUtau has breath/BRE set as an expression for this flag with 0 for the default.